< Back to Hiring Blog

 Lower recruitment costs

 Accounts on X, Facebook and LinkedIn are all free to set up.
 Therefore, one advantage of social media is its potential to lower recruitment costs.
 Posting job openings on social networks are more likely to deliver results than a single description on a job board.
-Many organizations have saved large sums of money by leveraging social media’s power, which allows them to cut back on recruiting agencies and expensive job boards.
+Many organizations have saved large sums of money by leveraging social media’s power, which allows them to cut back on recruiting agencies and expensive job boards – thereby boosting their bottom lines.

 Leveraging social media recruitment with iCIMS